petrhlavacekcz/jobscz-scraping/README.md

 # Jobs.cz Python Job Scraper

-Automated scraper for Python job listings from Jobs.cz, using Playwright for web scraping and Google Docs API for storing results.
+Automated scraper for Python job listings from Jobs.cz, using BeautifulSoup for web scraping and Google Docs API for storing results.

 ## Features

 - Scrapes Python job listings from Jobs.cz
-- Uses Playwright for reliable web scraping
+- Uses BeautifulSoup and Requests for web scraping
 - Stores results in a Google Doc
 - Runs automatically via GitHub Actions